Zubax/jafit/README.md

 ## Usage

-The script accepts a tab-separated file encoding the second quadrant of the BH curve via stdin, where the first column contains the magnetic field strength H in ampere/meter, and the second column contains the magnetic flux density B in tesla.
+The script accepts a tab-separated file encoding the second quadrant of the BH curve as a command line argument, where the first column contains the magnetic field strength H in ampere/meter, and the second column contains the magnetic flux density B in tesla.
 The first row may or may not be the header row.